Mexican Service Medal: History

 The United States Navy issued the Mexican Service Medal to the sailors and Marines who participated in any of the above actions, as well as to servicemen who served aboard U.S. naval vessels patrolling Mexican waters between April 21 and November 26, 1914, or between March 14, 1916, and February 7, 1917.

-The Mexican Service Medal was also awarded to any servicemen who was wounded or killed while participating in action any against hostile Mexican forces between April 12, 1911, and February 7, 1917.
+The Mexican Service Medal was also awarded to any servicemen who was wounded or killed while participating in any action against hostile Mexican forces between April 12, 1911, and February 7, 1917.

 Although the Mexican Service Medal was a single decoration, the U.S. Army and U.S. Navy issued two different versions of it.
 The Army version displays an engraving of a yucca plant, while the Navy version depicts the San Juan de Ulúa fortress in Veracruz harbor.
 Both versions display the annotation "1911 – 1917" on the bottom of the medal.

 The Mexican Service Medal was a one-time decoration and there were no service stars authorized for those who had participated in multiple engagements.
 For those soldiers who had been cited for gallantry in combat, the Citation Star was authorized as a device to the Mexican Service Medal.
 There were no devices authorized for the Navy's version of the decoration.

 A similar decoration, known as the Mexican Border Service Medal also existed for those who had performed support duty to Mexican combat expeditions from within the United States.